syngenta/acai-python/README.md

 ### s3 events

-0. Setting Up your lambda to listen to the Queue
+0. Setting Up your lambda to listen to s3 bucket changes

 ```yml
 functions: